1 & 2 The Journey & On the Bottom

 The Narrative Perspective

 The memoir is written from the author's point of view, as a 24 year old Italian Jew imprisoned in Auschwitz.
-He wrote the book within a year of release, although not published until 1958.
+He wrote the book within a year of release.
+It was first published in 1947.

 We see everything through his eyes which creates an intimate atmosphere, and a deeply personal narrative.
 We experience the horrors of Auschwitz with him.